wshager/frink/README.md

 | children | <code>VNode*</code> | The children of the element (array or Sequence) |

 #### a(name,value) ⇒ <code>VNode</code>
 Creates an attribute node under an element, or a tuple under a map.
-Can contain a single node of any other type (except `document`).
+Can contain a single node of any other type, except `document` and `attribute`.
 Note that when serializing to XML, attribute values are converted to a string following serializer parameters.

 When the parent is not an element or map, an error will be produced.